l1j9m4-0n1/l1j9m4-0n1/README.md

 ### Here are some ideas to get you started:

-- 🔭 I’m currently working on LINUX
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning CTFs
-- 👯 I’m looking to collaborate on GITHUB
+- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with PWN
-- 💬 Ask me about ???
+- 💬 Ask me about ...
 - ⚡ Fun fact: >_@

 <hr>